MaterializeInc/materialize/doc/developer/design/20210401_volatile_sources.md

 existing catalog infrastructure, which maintains a very clear separation between sources and views.
-And even with this design, I _still_ think we'd want to introduce the notion of volatility, because we'll want to exactly-once sinks and active-active replication to know that `market_orders` is not a well-behaved view.
+And even with this design, I _still_ think we'd want to introduce the notion of volatility, because we'll want to exactly-once sinks and active-active replication to know that `market_orders` does not uphold the usual consistency properties.

 ### Wait for volatility removal